WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 It may seem as though we could get away with putting the `verification` public key in the issuer DID instead, but, depending on the DID method, that could be changed.
 For Blockcerts issued to a blockchain, we may want to leave `verification` inside the document to verify the blockchain public key the issuer was wanting to issue the certificate from.

-This could be considered a redundant property due to the fact that the Verifiable Credential will have a proof property that verifies immutability as well, and the "issuer profile" already specifies their keys used for issuing.
+This could be considered a redundant property since the Verifiable Credential will have a proof property that verifies immutability as well, and the "issuer profile" already specifies their keys used for issuing.
 The VC & DID spec allows for referencing these keys directly already.

 #### Signature / Proof Proposal

-Verifiable Credentials require a `proof` property that is used for verifying the immutibliity of a VC as well as proving that a certain issuer is the one that signed the VC.
-Before VC, Blockcerts used `signature` to prove immutibility.
+Verifiable Credentials require a `proof` property that is used for verifying the immutability of a VC as well as proving that a certain issuer is the one that signed the VC.
+Before VC, Blockcerts used `signature` to prove immutability.
 What role does `signature` provide if we are already required to implement `proof`?

 One important property that all `proof` methods do not provide alone with typical signing keys is the aspect of time stamping.
 A `created` date can be applied to `proof`, but since that can be created with any date, we cannot prove it existed at a certain time.
-Using a blockchain can be benefitial here, as it proves that the document existed with a high degree of certainty at the time of the transaction (collisions techically can still occur due to hashing, though improvable).
+Using a blockchain can be beneficial here, as it proves that the document existed with a high degree of certainty at the time of the transaction (collisions technically can still occur due to hashing, though improvable).

-We should continue making a blockchain `signature` required in some capacity so that we can really provide the value of life long credentials through this Proof of Verifiable Existance method.
+We should continue making a blockchain `signature` required in some capacity so that we can provide the value of life long credentials through this Proof of Verifiable Existence method.

 **Blockchain proof option 1** - Anchor and then sign

-Due to possible interopable concerns in the beginning, one proposal is that we write `signature` inside of the certificate, which hashes & anchors the certificate data, and then the issuer signs the cert data & `signature` (anchor proof) with any of their keys listed in their DID/"Issuer Profile" to have a strong claim over the certificate data and the blockchain anchoring.
+Due to possible interoperable concerns, in the beginning, one proposal is that we write `signature` inside of the certificate, which hashes & anchors the certificate data, and then the issuer signs the cert data & `signature` (anchor proof) with any of their keys listed in their DID/"Issuer Profile" to have a strong claim over the certificate data and the blockchain anchoring.

 ```json
 ...